The Magic of Heart-Centered Living

 It returns when you stop abandoning your own heart.

-So let joy be allowed.
+Let joy be allowed.

-Let joy be sacred.
+Let joy be part of your healing.

 Let joy be part of your spiritual life, not separate from it.